Bias Correction of Operational Storm Surge Forecasts Using Neural Networks: Neural Networks fundamentals

 The MSE can in turn be decompose into a bias and a variance component as follows:

-We aim to fit the input data by adjusting the models' capacity.
+We aim to fit the input data by adjusting the learnable parameters in a model.
 Ideally, we want the models to capture the regularities in the training data and generalize well to unseen data.
-Unfortunately, it is not possible to do this simultaneously because, according to the bias-variance tradeoff, a bias reduction will be reflected in an increase in the variance.
 A model with high variance is characterized by high complexity and tends to overfit.
 In general, these models work well on the training data but fail to generalize on unseen data and therefore have a high test error.
 On the other hand, a model with high bias is too simple and unable to learn complex features.
 As a result, it underfits the data, fails to learn how to train the data, and has high training errors.
 The issue of overfitting can be addressed by: a) reducing the number of features (input data), b) using regularization, and c) early stopping.
 In this paper, we have used the three methods mentioned above.
 We have carefully selected the number of stations, variables, and range of hours used to train the model instead of using all possible variables.
 We have also used the dropout regularization method, which consists of randomly dropping out nodes during training.
 In addition, if no improvement is shown in the performance metric, the training will stop after 50 iterations.